vicente-higino/adventures-node/README.md

 # Adventures Bot

-A Twitch/Discord/YouTube adventure and fishing game bot built with Node.js, Hono, Prisma, and Twurple.
+A Twitch adventure and fishing game bot built with Node.js, Hono, Prisma, and Twurple.

 ## Features

 - Adventure and fishing minigames with leaderboards
 - Silver (points) system with duels, giving, and stats
-- Multi-provider support (Twitch, Discord, YouTube)
+- Provider support (Twitch)
 - Persistent storage with PostgreSQL (via Prisma)
 - Extensible adventure scenarios